scrudgey/DJ2020/level_plan.md

 * figure out how to make map mode work in plan and gameplay both
 * extend this model to all other objective types.
 * load graphs during mission planning with applied visibility

-use deltas in gameplay to determine objective status
+* use deltas in gameplay to determine objective status

-data objectives can select the same target node
-"spawn points" is actually more generic than that- but not sure what to call it partial visibility cyber graph doesn't work in mission plan mode
+"spawn points" is actually more generic than that- but not sure what to call it

 decide on escape menu: does it have selectable markers like planning mode?
     might as well redesign plan mode tools

 allow plan mode to modify objective deltas, visibility, etc
+    the basic idea here: objectives may have one or more potential locations to spawn from objective loot: potentialSpawnPoints
+        objective data: cyber data nodes

+## bugs
+handle mission failed for objective data data objectives can select the same target node partial visibility cyber graph doesn't work in mission plan mode optional objectives - after action report discover objective data node - discover objective